St3eT/L2off_default_price_changer/README.md

 ## 🎉 Why use this?

 Forget tedious manual edits or error-prone scripts.
-This tool gives **Lineage 2 Offline (L2OFF)** server admins and modders a clean, auditable, and repeatable workflow for your item economy — perfect for smooth price tuning on your server.
+This tool gives **Lineage 2 PTS files (L2OFF)** server admins and modders a clean, auditable, and repeatable workflow for your item economy — perfect for smooth price tuning on your server.

 ---